Criminal Defense Attorney Fighting Prostitution Charges In New Jersey

-Knowledgeable Criminal Defense Attorney Explains New Jersey Prostitution And Solicitation Charges And Possible Consequences
+New Jersey Prostitution And Solicitation Crimes And Consequences

 Regardless of whether this is your first prostitution offense or a subsequent charge, if a minor is involved, you could be charged with a first-degree crime and face jail time of between 10 and 20 years.
 In New Jersey, there is no defense arguing that the defendant “mistakenly believed that the child was 18 years of age or over.”

 I am one of the few lawyers in New Jersey who has been certified by the Supreme Court of New Jersey as a criminal trial attorney.
 I am also a former Camden County assistant prosecutor.
 In that position, I worked closely with many prosecutors who routinely looked to convict people charged with prostitution.
-I know how my former colleagues think and work and I will use that knowledge to fight tirelessly for you.
+As your criminal defense attorney, I know how my former colleagues think and work and I will use that knowledge to fight tirelessly on your behalf.

 A charge of prostitution in New Jersey can be a difficult and humiliating experience.
-When facing charges of prostitution or solicitation, you need a Camden County criminal lawyer with the experience and skills necessary to minimize the impact of sex crime charges.
-As a criminal defense attorney, I have helped countless individuals overcome prostitution charges and secure their right to privacy during legal proceedings in Camden, Gloucester Township, Winslow, West Deptford and Atlantic City, New Jersey.
+When facing charges of prostitution or solicitation, consider a Camden County criminal lawyer with the experience and skills necessary to minimize the impact of sex crime charges.